Springboks player opens up on near-fatal injury that almost cost his life

 Carlü Sadie: Springboks Star Narrates Life-Threatening Injury That Left Him Just 2mm From Death

-Carlü Sadie has opened up about the terrifying neck injury that left him within 2mm of losing his life, as well as the extraordinary path that has since earned him a Springbok alignment camp call-up.
+Sadie has opened up about the life-threatening neck injury that left him within 2mm of passing on, as well as the extraordinary path that has since earned him a Springbok alignment camp call-up.

 PAY ATTENTION: stay informed and follow us on Google News!

+“It was an incredibly tough time.
+There was fear and uncertainty about what lay ahead.
+I genuinely didn’t know if I would ever return to rugby,” the Springboks star explained during the interview.

+Sadie's injury happened during a scrum against Lyon in January 2025.
+Despite initially feeling fine, Sadie carried on playing until he began hearing repeated cracking noises coming from his neck.

-“It felt as though my head wasn’t properly secured, almost like a loose bottle cap,” the 28-year-old said.
+“It felt as though my head wasn’t properly secured, almost like a loose bottle cap,” the 28-year-old added.

 Medical scans later confirmed serious damage between his C1 and C2 vertebrae.
 A specialist cautioned that had his neck shifted just 2mm further, the outcome would have been fatal.
 The injury was comparable to the one that forced Springbok prop Steven Kitshoff into retirement.